GLOBAL MARKETS-Whiplashed Wall Street struggles with mixed payrolls data

 By Lawrence Delevingne

-BOSTON, Jan 7 (Reuters) - U.S. stocks and Treasury were mixed in choppy trading on Friday as investors digested payroll data and its potential impact on Federal Reserve policy in the final session of an already rollercoaster first trading week of the year.
+BOSTON, Jan 7 (Reuters) - U.S. stocks and Treasury were mixed on Friday as investors digested payroll data and its potential impact on Federal Reserve policy in the final session of an already roller-coaster first trading week of the year.

 U.S. employment rose by a less-than-expected 199,000 jobs last month as the impact of a resurgent pandemic bites, well below the 400,000 forecast by economists, but data for November was revised higher.
 The unemployment rate dropped to 3.9%, underscoring tightening labor market conditions.